feureau/Feureau-Digital-Library/Java/Academic Papers/Papers to Find.md

 Raymond Willams observed the post Renaissance European transformation of historical and literary domains and noted that "The 'national literature' soon ceased to be a history and became a tradition."
 Williams, Marxism and Literature (Oxford: Oxford Univerity Press, 1977), p.
 51.

 Poensen, "De Wajang." pp. 143-44

+See Day, “Meanings of Change in the Poetry of Nineteenth-century Java,” pp. 220-32

+“Klasik, Kitsch or Contemporary: A Study of the Javanese Performing Arts” (Ph.D. diss., University of Sydney, 1985)

+Carey, Cultural Ecology of Early Nineteenth Century Java